slcorp/jaxb-core-2.3.0.1-sources/README.md

 ## Licensing and Governance

-JAXB is licensed under a dual license - CDDL 1.1 and GPL 2.0 with Class-path Exception.
+JAXB is licensed under a dual license - CDDL 1.1 and GPL 1.1.
 That means you can choose which one of the two suits your needs better and use it under those terms.

 Please refer to the LICENSE.txt in this repo.